alagumuthiah/Tasty-Shopper/README.md

 5. Create the database using sequelize - `npx sequelize db:create`
 6. Run `npx sequelize db:migrate` to migrate the database.
 7. Run `npx sequelize db:seed:all` to seed the database(populate the data)
+8. Install a Redis server using `brew install redis`.
+9. Start the redis server using the command - ` brew services start redis`
-8. Run npm start in the backend folder to start our Express server.
+10. Run npm start in the backend folder to start our Express server.
-9. run npm start in the frontend folder to start the React frontend server.
+11. run npm start in the frontend folder to start the React frontend server.
-10. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+12. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Technologies Used